hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Haven't I provided you with a workaround?

 [18:00:21](#8pG-iaP8ERn-E8T4RDBQFzPow4lrW1JMogBHv4uVqfg) <hiiamboris (NOT THIS ONE)>:
-I don't see how that can impair your dialect Ì†ΩÌ∏â
+I don't see how that can impair your dialect üòâ

 [18:00:34](#apqFKxQSMSxIPMvo4Y1Lqb5w0QANbRWUmQW2oLvRr1U) <hiiamboris (NOT THIS ONE)>:
 Just produce the rules that work.